nikolaydio/raytracer/README.md

  * Makefile for building under linux
  * Texture support.
 Linear filtering may be required if the result is looking too bad.
  * Mesh loading using assimp
+ * Scene loading from a basic text format

 ### Done Tasks ###
  * Multithreaded using OpenMP